 After splitting from Hemsworth and prior to dating Morando, the singer had a brief summer fling with Brody Jenner's ex-wife, Kaitlynn Carter, and a months-long romance with Cody Simpson.
 In October 2019, Cyrus confirmed that she started dating Simpson when she shared photos on Instagram from the hospital where she was being treated for tonsillitis.
 Less than a year later, in August 2020, Cyrus revealed the two had split on Instagram Live, saying they were both working on themselves and figuring out their own paths.

-Cyrus and Hemsworth — who met on the set of their movie The Last Song in 2008 — had a rep announce their split in a statement to People.
-"Liam and Miley have agreed to separate at this time,” the agent said, adding that it was time for them to prioritize themselves and their careers.
-In Dec.
-2019, roughly a year after their secret nuptials, TMZ reported that the exes reached a settlement in their divorce.
-This past January, the divorce was reportedly finalized.
+Cyrus and Hemsworth — who met on the set of their movie The Last Song in 2008 — had a rep announce their split in a statement to PEOPLE.
+“Liam and Miley have agreed to separate at this time,” the agent said, adding that it was time for them to prioritize themselves and their careers.
+In December 2019, roughly a year after their secret nuptials, TMZ reported that the exes reached a settlement in their divorce, which was reportedly finalized a month later.

-"I recently went through a very public divorce that f*cking sucked," Cyrus said on Joe Rogan's podcast in Sept.
-2020.
-"What really sucked about it wasn’t the fact that me and someone that I loved realized that we don’t love each other the way that we used to anymore.
+Cyrus opened up about the divorce on Joe Rogan’s podcast in September 2020.
+“I recently went through a very public divorce that f*cking sucked,” she said.
+“What really sucked about it wasn’t the fact that me and someone that I loved realized that we don’t love each other the way that we used to anymore.
 That’s OK, I can accept that.
 I can’t accept the villainizing, and just all those stories.”